Out of that corner and onto the dance floor as Dirty Dancing returns!

 Tantalising new choreography ensures dynamic dance drives the production of Dirty Dancing currently thrilling audiences at Milton Keynes Theatre.

 This smash hit adaptation of the classic coming-of-age film is full of even more sizzling hot moves than the last time it visited the new city.
-The irresistible combination of heart pounding music and provocative dancing is guaranteed to set pulses racing during the show’s three week stay.
+The irresistible combination of pounding music and provocative dancing is guaranteed to set pulses racing during the show’s three-week stay.

 The guests at Kellerman’s are encouraged to participate in group dance lessons with Johnny’s dazzling dance partner Penny.
 After sunny days spent enjoying similarly wholesome activities (including rounds of golf, ‘Simon Says’ and musical chairs), the well-to-do holidaymakers attend evening socials to demonstrate their newly-acquired ability to Foxtrot and waltz.